To lift the trade embargo on Cuba, and for other purposes.

 Sponsor.
 Representative for Minnesota's 6th congressional district.
 Republican.

 Length: 5 pages

-This bill was introduced on July 28, 2015, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 28, 2015, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying